Green Card for Siblings: Bringing Your Siblings to the United States

 3. Form I-864, Affidavit of Support

-Many times, a lawful permanent resident (LPR) can petition on behalf of a family member.
+A lawful permanent resident (LPR) can often petition on behalf of a family member.
 For a sibling green card, the petitioner must be a U.S. citizen.
 Talk to one of our experienced family sponsorship lawyers at Scott D. Pollock & Associates, P.C. for advice about sponsoring your family member to join you in the United States.

 Who Can Apply for a Sibling Green Card?

-Sponsoring a sibling for a green card requires you to be a U.S. citizen.
-For other family-based green card applications, status as a lawful permanent resident (LPR) may be sufficient.
-However, for a sibling green card specifically, you will petition for your sibling yourself.
-As the petitioning sibling, you must be at least 21 years old and be a U.S. citizen.
+Sponsoring a sibling for a green card requires you to be a U.S. citizen who is at least 21 years old.
+For other family-based green card applications, lawful permanent resident (LPR) status may be sufficient.

 Can a Green Card Holder Sponsor Siblings?

-No, a green card holder cannot sponsor siblings for a sibling green card.
+No, a green card holder cannot sponsor siblings for green cards.
 You must be a U.S. citizen to petition for a sibling green card.
 There are three primary ways to obtain citizenship in the United States:

 1. Naturalization